Texas Virtual School Network

 All courses offered through the TXVSN must meet the state curriculum requirements, known as the Texas Essential Knowledge and Skills or TEKS by their breakouts; the Texas Content Quality Measures; the NSQ National Standards of Quality for Online Courses (outside source), and accessibility requirements listed in Section 508 of the Rehabilitation Act of 1973.
 TXVSN courses are taught by teachers who are Texas-certified in the content area and grade level of the course or meet the credentialing requirements of the associated institution of higher education.
 TXVSN teachers are trained in best practices in delivering online instruction.
 Students do not need to be physically present at school during instruction of TXVSN courses.

-TXVSN Competitive Authorization: Online Course and Professional Development Reviews
+Approved TXVSN Online Course and Professional Development Reviews Information

 State Law and Rule for the TXVSN